 Why?
 Because in order to embrace it, support it, and implement it in their courses, instructors need a description that more precisely breaks down the skill sets involved in information literacy so that they can determine how those skills best fit within the context of their courses.
+That’s where the instructional design skill of task analysis comes in (which also requires overcoming one’s expert blindspot).
+What specific skill sets are needed for one to become information literate?
 Jane Corry Supports School Libraries.
 Jane CorryMultnomah County Library.

 New report from Scholastic confirms the importance of school libraries and librarians.
 Freedom of Access to Information and Resources.
 Helping Students Become Better Online Researchers.
 Your students are probably Internet authorities.